9 Best Character Qualities Your Child Needs at School

 8. Tell the Truth

 Teach your child to tell the truth.
-It is one of the most important character traits your child needs to learn to be successful at school.
+This is such an important character trait your child needs to learn.

 Kids lie.
 That is a fact.
 Your job is to deal with the behavior early.